oceanprotocol-archive/OEPs/4/README.md

 the incoming requests and events as inputs.
 Some scenarios require the execution of multiple steps before completion, for example:

-* Contract Settlement - When it's received an API request providing a proof of service, the Ocean AGENT requires to:
+* Contract Settlement - When an API request is received providing a proof of service, the Ocean AGENT requires to:
   - Store the Proof of Service information on-chain
-  - Validate if all the proof of services were correctly provided such that the state of the contract can be updated to Settled
+  - Validate whether all the proof of services were correctly provided such that the state of the contract can be updated to Settled
   - Notify all the contract parties
 * External DB integration - If an external backend is provided, the Orchestration Layer will invoke the method to persist the objects sent to the Decentralized VM.